shahrajabian/shahrajabian/README.md

 I am particularly interested in the following areas:

-- Assured Autonomous Systems
+- Assured Autonomous Systems and Robotics
 - Safe Learning-Based Control
 - Model Predictive Control
 - Data-Driven Modeling and Control
-- Resilient Flight Control
+- Fault-Tolerant and Resilient Control
 - Control of Multi-Agent Systems

 I believe that integrating learning-based, predictive, and data-driven methods can lead to reliable performance in complex real-world applications while ensuring safety.